nes-open-db/nes-open-db/docs/AGREEMENT.md

 "Users" include, but may not be limited to the people browsing the nes-open-db.github.io, operators and developers of scraping software used to fetch data from the NES Open DB or anyone else directly or indirectly accessing the content hosted in the Nes Open DB.

-"Waiver" includes all content contained in this document, along with evidence of compliance to the agreement.
+"Agreement" includes all content contained in this document, along with evidence of compliance to the agreement.

 2. Software license